Human overpopulation: Criticism

 The concept of human overpopulation, and its attribution as a cause of environmental issues, are controversial.

 Some critics, including Nicholas Eberstadt, Fred Pearce, Dominic Lawson and Betsy Hartmann, refer to overpopulation as a myth.
 Predicted exponential population growth or any "population explosion" did not materialise; instead, population growth slowed.
 Critics suggest that enough resources are available to support projected population growth, and that human impacts on the environment are not attributable to overpopulation.

 According to libertarian think tank the Fraser Institute, both the idea of overpopulation and the alleged depletion of resources are myths; most resources are now more abundant than a few decades ago, thanks to technological progress.
 The institute also questions the sincerity of advocates of population control in poor countries.

 Nicholas Eberstadt, a political economist, has criticised the idea of overpopulation, saying that "overpopulation is not really overpopulation.
 It is a question of poverty".

 A 2020 study in The Lancet concluded that "continued trends in female educational attainment and access to contraception will hasten declines in fertility and slow population growth", with projections suggesting world population would peak at 9.73 billion in 2064 and fall by 2100.
 Media commentary interpreted this as suggesting overconsumption represents a greater environmental threat as an overpopulation scenario may never occur.

 Some human population planning strategies advocated by proponents of overpopulation are controversial for ethical reasons.
 Those concerned with overpopulation, including Paul Ehrlich, have been accused of influencing human rights abuses including forced sterilisation policies in India and under China's one-child policy, as well as mandatory or coercive birth control measures taken in other countries.

 Surveys of members of the American Economic Association have found that general agreement among professional economists in the United States with the statement that "The economic benefits of an expanding world population outweigh the economic costs" has grown from 36 percent in 2000, to 50 percent in 2011, and to 58 percent in 2021.

+Besides the economic risks of declining populations, some analyses discuss the non-economic consequences, such as the weakening of social capital.
+This results from fewer parents, smaller families, and a potential reduction in community engagement and the familial support networks.